GreatJingTJ/matroska-specification/chapters.md

 | ChapterDisplay                     |   X   |  X   |
 | ChapProcess                        |   -   |  X   |

-Furthermore there are other EBML `Elements` which could be used if the `EditionFlagOrdered Flag` is set to true.
+Furthermore there are other EBML `Elements` which could be used if the `EditionFlagOrdered` flag is set to true.

 | Other elements / ordered Edition   | False | True |
 |:-----------------------------------|:-----:|:----:|